Zinabuf/GCIM/README.md

 standardized Exposure

 constant values.
 Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column for quantitative exposure.
-This column is not mandatory for a binary outcome.
+Keeping the fourth column constant is unnecessary when dealing with a binary outcome.
 14 confounders of the discovery sample (Note: These columns are optional.
 Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~